- Start value for a countdown timer.

 - Select the sound you want to wake up to.
-You can adjust alarm sound by pressing "Browse" button.
+You can adjust the alert sound by pressing the "Browse" button.
 The alarm clock comes with several sounds and offers full access to your music library.

 - The following file formats are supported: mp3, mp2, ogg, wav, wma, aif, aiff, aifc, afc, m3u, flac.